X-ray-induced fluidization: a non-equilibrium pathway to reach glasses at the extremes of their stability range.

 Introduction

-I will address the fundamental question of what exactly are and how to prepare glasses at the extremes of their stability range: ultra-stable, ideal glasses on one side and ultra-unstable, defect-saturated glasses on the opposite side.
+I will address the fundamental question of what exactly are and how to prepare glasses at the extremes of their stability range: ultra-stable, ideal glasses on the one side and ultra-unstable, defect-saturated glasses on the opposite side.

-Ideal Glass
+Ideal Glasses

 The ideal glass, predicted by some theories of the glass transition but not yet observed, is a novel equilibrium state of matter characterized by a fairly unique, dense atomic structure with almost no defects.

-Defect-Saturated Glass
+Defect-Saturated Glasses

 The defect-saturated glass is instead ductile, at odds with conventional glasses: any additional defect self-heals.